• Skip to primary navigation

 Questions or Comments about Dressings?
 Drop them in the Comment Box below!

-The US Department of Agriculture (USDA) is not crazy about stuffing a turkey; in fact, they do not recommend it.
+The US Department of Agriculture isn’t a big fan of stuffing a turkey and generally recommends against it.
 This is what they have to say:

 Because moist, warm stuffing is an excellent medium for bacterial growth, it's important to handle it safely and cook it to a safe minimum internal temperature as measured with a food thermometer.